 The Medical Genetics department provides education for many different student groups at UNMC as well as students and clinicians affiliated with other institutions.
 Our department offers internships for genetic counseling students, genetic training for residents and training for medical students.

 The Medical Genetics Fellowship is a two-year program offering necessary training to diagnose, treat and counsel individuals.
 The program is certified by the American Board of Medical Genetics through the Munroe-Meyer Institute and by the Accreditation Council for Graduate Medical Education (ACGME) under the Department of Pediatrics at UNMC.

-Provide clinical experience with a variety of adult and pediatric patients and families with or suspected genetic disease in order that trainees learn the various approaches to clinical and laboratory evaluation, management and counseling; and
+Provide clinical experience with a variety of adult and pediatric patients and families who have a known or suspected genetic disease in order to ensure that trainees learn various approaches to clinical and laboratory evaluation, management and counseling.

 Applicants must have completed an ACGME-accredited training program and be board eligible in pediatrics, internal medicine, obstetrics/gynecology, or other relevant specialty.
 Applications are accepted through the Electronic Residency Matching Service (ERAS).